 We acknowledge that physical risks associated with climate change can result in negative financial impacts, such as through increased maintenance costs or decreased revenues from disrupted operations.
-In recognition of these potential impacts, we are committed to creating climate-resilient assets and communities with a greater ability to endure severe weather impacts and operate with minimal disruption.
+In recognition of these potential impacts, we are committed to creating resilient assets and communities with a greater ability to endure severe weather impacts.

-In 2012 we developed a climate resilience assessment methodology that sets out the criteria to assess the resilience of individual properties and their communities across all types of properties within Stockland's portfolio.
+We have a climate resilience assessment methodology that sets out the criteria to assess the resilience of individual properties and their communities across all types of properties within Stockland's portfolio.
 This methodology was reviewed and updated in 2020.
 We conduct a national mapping exercise based on the projected changes to climate variables in order to identify the level of exposure for all assets in our portfolio (including those under development) and we prioritise assets for further assessment based on their level of exposure.
 Our climate resilience assessment methodology focuses on the vulnerability of an asset to climate change, particularly its ability to endure severe weather impacts and operate without disruption.
-As outlined in the following illustration, the methodology defines key resilience criteria, with a particular focus on location and design, structure, operation and maintenance, utilities and services and stakeholders.
+The methodology defines key resilience criteria, with a particular focus on location and design, structure, operation and maintenance, utilities and services and stakeholders.
 These attributes are assessed for their exposure to:

-- future climate effects the degree of exposure a building has to weather events based on its geographic location, such as North Queensland where there is a high exposure to cyclones - property elements the physical and operational attributes of a building that make it vulnerable or resilient to those climate effects, such as condition of box gutters expected to cope with high volumes of stormwater - climate risks the potential impacts of weather-related events on a building based on its location and attributes, such as loss of trade due to local flooding, bushfires or air conditioning failure on hot days
+- future climate effects the degree of exposure a building has to adverse weather events based on its geographic location, such as North Queensland where there is a high exposure to cyclones - property elements the physical and operational attributes of a building that make it vulnerable or resilient to those climate effects, such as condition of box gutters expected to cope with high volumes of rainwater

+• climate risks - the potential impacts of weather-related events on a building based on its location and attributes, such as loss of trade due to local flooding, bushfires or air conditioning failure on hot days.